 In this part of the session, we will discuss the behavioral economics of choice and how companies can provide psychological value to customers.
 Specifically, we will cover strategies and tactics involved in consumer purchase decisions, pricing, and developing product lines.
-Then, we will discuss the intriguing concept of versioning and some research in this area.

-- Belsky, Gary (1999), "To Understand Your Customers, You Have to Know How they Think," America's Community Banker, 23 36. - o This article provides a high-level overview of a few key concepts and phenomena in behavioral economics.

-- Altman, Daniel (2002), "A Nobel that Bridges Economics and Psychology," The New York Times. - A New York Times article from 2002 on the Nobel prize in economics awarded to Daniel Kahneman (who, along with Amos Tversky, pioneered seminal work in behavioral economics and human judgment and decision making).
+- Belsky, Gary (1999), "To Understand Your Customers, You Have to Know How they Think," America's Community Banker, 23 36. - o This article provides a high-level overview of a few key concepts and phenomena in behavioral economics. - Altman, Daniel (2002), "A Nobel that Bridges Economics and Psychology," The New York Times - A New York Times article from 2002 on the Nobel prize in economics awarded to Daniel Kahneman (who, along with Amos Tversky, pioneered seminal work in behavioral economics and human judgment and decision making).